As an Amazon Associate I earn from qualifying purchases. Click the button "Affiliate Links" above to learn more about my Affiliate Disclosure.

 In terms of build-quality it is absolutely stunning.
 I have never seen a manufacturer putting so much attention to detail and the cable is certainly made to last.
 What I really hate though is the stiff cord which is barely movable.
 It too me much effort to place the power cord behind the rack so it won’t interfere with all the other cords.

-Guess you’ve been waiting for this, huh? 😉 I hooked up the power cord to my KGSSHV electrostatic amplifier.
+Guess you’ve been waiting for this, huh? ;) I hooked up the power cord to my KGSSHV electrostatic amplifier.
 I also made sure to the check the correct phase.
 To my surprise, the sound through my STAX SR-007 MK1 was absolutely fantastic!
 Crisp, detailed and lovely warm sound with an incredible soundstage.
 But wait a second…the sound was just as good before using this fancy Ludic cord.
 I plugged back my cheap power cord and it sounded absolutely the same.
 Zero, nada differences.
 I thought maybe my Gustard DAC would be more sensitive to power cables but again I cannot tell the cables apart.
 There’s absolutely nothing between the power cords.
-I asked my wife to check but again…she wasn’t able to pick any differences.
 For clarification, I played around with some filter settings of my DAC and yes, found some very small tiny differences.
 However, the power cord showed zero improvements or changes.

 I have no idea, maybe some more expensive cables would show me the way?
 I seriously doubt that.
 Make no mistake, the Ludic power cord is really worth its money in terms of build-quality and craftsmanship.
 I absolutely recommend it.
 But I think I understand now, those cords are sort of jewellery for audiophiles, they look and feel great – not that they really improve your sound (at least my experiment, although highly subjective, disproves that).
 I still want to try other cables and higher-end plugs but I’m definitely keeping my wallet closed if I don’t notice at least a small improvement.